 Another key design feature of the building is that it was designed without a main dining facility so that area restaurants and stores will have a resulting economic benefit.
 “We designed the new medical school building with an eye toward contributing to economic development in the neighborhood,” explained Laura Hubbard, UB’s vice president for finance and administration.
 “We want medical students, faculty and staff to be out in the community, patronizing local businesses.”

 The new medical school, populated by physicians and medical students alike, will bring 2,000 more people to downtown Buffalo each day.
-“HOK’s design for UB’s medical school creates the heart for the Buffalo Niagara Medical Campus while integrating and connecting to the surrounding communities,” noted Kenneth Drucker, FAIA, design principal for the project and design director for HOK’s New York office, noted in a recent statement.
+“HOK’s design for UB’s medical school creates the heart for the Buffalo Niagara Medical Campus while integrating and connecting to the surrounding communities,” noted Kenneth Drucker, FAIA, design principal for the project and design director for HOK’s New York office, in a statement.